FTX founder Sam Bankman-Fried acknowledges in court that customers were hurt but denies fraud

-The onetime cryptocurrency golden boy lost his businesses and his reputation as a pioneering entrepreneur in an emerging facet of finance when a rush of customers withdrew their money last year, exposing that billions of dollars were missing.
+In Manhattan federal court, the onetime cryptocurrency golden boy denied defrauding anyone.

+Bankman-Fried, 31, acknowledged some failures, saying he made mistakes, large and small, but he also contested testimony by four former top executives who blamed him for the collapse of his businesses last year when a rush of customers withdrew their money, exposing that billions of dollars were missing.
-Bankman-Fried, 31, acknowledged some of his failures early in his testimony in Manhattan federal court, saying he made mistakes, large and small.

-“We thought we might be able to build the best product on the market” and move the cryptocurrency system forward, he said.
+“We thought that we might be able to build the best product on the market” and move the crypto ecosystem forward, he said.

-“It turned out basically the opposite of that,” and a lot of customers and others got hurt, Bankman-Fried said.
+“It turned out basically the opposite of that.
+A lot of people got hurt — customers, employees — and the company ended up in bankruptcy,” Bankman-Fried said.

 Asked by his lawyer, Mark Cohen, if he defrauded anyone or took customers’ funds, Bankman-Fried answered, “No I did not.”

-Mostly unemotional on the witness stand, Bankman-Fried noted at one point in his testimony: “I don't tend to show a lot of freakoutness.”
+Mostly unemotional on the witness stand, Bankman-Fried, who could face decades in prison if he is convicted of all charges, said: “I don't tend to show a lot of freakoutness.”

-Bankman-Fried said he was “very surprised” when he learned that debts at Alameda were much larger than he had assumed.
+Bankman-Fried said he was “very surprised” when he learned in October 2022 that Alameda had an $8 billion debt that he didn't know about, which meant the company's total debt was roughly $10 billion.

-Cohen said after testimony concluded for the day that he expected to continue questioning his client until midday Monday.
-A prosecutor said cross-examination would likely continue into Tuesday and the judge suggested that the jury might not get the case until next Friday or the following Monday.
+Cohen said he expected to finish questioning his client on Monday.
+A prosecutor said cross-examination would last into Tuesday.
+The jury was unlikely to get the case until late next week at the earliest.

-His much-anticipated testimony became the centerpiece of a defense that has tried to convey that Bankman-Fried had no criminal intent as he took actions that prosecutors say were directly to blame for the collapse last November of businesses Bankman-Fried began creating in 2017 and eventually ran from the Bahamas.
+His testimony became the centerpiece of a defense that has tried to convey that Bankman-Fried had no criminal intent in actions prosecutors say were directly to blame for the collapse last November of businesses Bankman-Fried began creating in 2017 and eventually ran from the Bahamas.

-During more than five hours of testimony Friday, Bankman-Fried told the jury that when he started his first company Alameda Research in 2017, he knew almost nothing about cryptocurrency beyond what a bitcoin was.
+Bankman-Fried told the jury that when he started his first company, Alameda Research, he knew “basically nothing.”

+“I had absolutely no background in marketing.
+Absolutely no idea,” he said.

+His lawyer showed jurors a picture of Bankman-Fried with singer Katy Perry, actress Kate Hudson and others at the 2022 Super Bowl in Los Angeles while his client explained that he went to the game because he “thought maybe it would be interesting” and then ended up in the box with celebrities when they saw him and “invited" him in.

-Most of the testimony focused on the explosive growth and collapse of FTX and Alameda, but Cohen occasionally strayed into asking about his client's personal life and quirks, including his penchant for wearing casual clothing and letting his hair grow long.
+Most of Bankman-Fried's testimony focused on the explosive growth and collapse of FTX, a cryptocurrency exchange, and Alameda, but Cohen occasionally strayed into asking about his client's personal life and quirks, including his penchant for wearing casual clothing and letting his hair grow.

-Bankman-Fried also blamed himself for the breakdown of his on-and-off romantic relationship with Caroline Ellison, Alameda's chief executive, saying “I didn’t have the time or the energy to put in what I think she wanted from a relationship.”
+Bankman-Fried blamed himself for the breakdown of his on-off romantic relationship with Caroline Ellison, Alameda's chief executive, saying “I didn’t have the time or the energy to put in what I think she wanted from a relationship.”

 “It’s not something I’ve been great at, being able to sustain a romantic relationship for a long period,” he said.